markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ## Register the DeepLens device

-Use documentation of standard registration steps.
+**TBS: Use documentation of standard registration steps.**

+Here are the steps required to register your DeepLens device.
+Ensure you are using `us-east-1 (N.Virginia)` as your region.

 * Name the device.
 Use the name provided on a sticker on the device (e.g., `L25`).
 * Permissions.
-Should be all set based on CloudFormation template that already set up the proper permissions.
+The DeepLens required permissions should be all set for your workshop ahead of time, so you should see a green circle with a check mark next to `IAM roles for DeepLens`.
+If not, please refer to [these instructions](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-register.html).
 * Certificate.
 Download the certificate to be used on the device.
 You will need to upload this certificate to the device in an upcoming step.
-* Next.
+* Click `Next`.
 * Use paper clip to enable the device softAP WiFi.
 You will connect to the device WiFi to upload the certificate.
 * Once the middle light on the device is blinking, connect to the device WiFi.
 The SSID is shown on the sticker on the device (e.g., `AMDC-UB82`).
 * Once you are connected to the device WiFi, click `Next` to continue the setup.
-* Select a `Wired connection` using `Ethernet-USB Adapter`.
-Click `Use Ethernet`.
-Click `Connect`.
+* Under the `Network connection` section, ensure that it is configured to a `Wired connection` using `Ethernet-USB Adapter`.
+If it is not, click `Edit` and then choose `Use Ethernet`.
-* Upload the certificate that you downloaded earlier.
+* In the `Certificate` section, you need to upload the certificate that you downloaded earlier.
 Click `Edit` even if it looks like there is already a certificate attached.
-This could be from an earlier registration.
-Click `Browse` and locate the certificate zip file (e.g., `certificates-deeplens_JVHM9GHxSqRE84fw.zip`) you downloaded earlier.
-Click `Upload zip file`.
+If there is one already listed, it is from an earlier registration and it will **not** work for your new registration.
+After clicking `Edit`, click `Browse` and locate the certificate zip file (e.g., `certificates-deeplens_JVHM9GHxSqRE84fw.zip`) you downloaded earlier.
+Click `Save` to return to the main configuration screen.
 * Leave the device password as is.
 For this workshop, you will see the password on a sticker on the device.
 * Click `Finish`.
 This will disconnect you from the device WiFi, and will complete the registration on the device.
 * Re-connect to your network (non-device WiFi, or Ethernet).
-* Click `Open AWS DeepLens Console`.
+* Now you will return to the console by clicking `AWS management console`.
+* Click `Devices` on the left hand panel of the DeepLens console in the `Resources` section.
-* You should see `Registration status` of `Registered`, and a `Device status` of `Online`.
+* For your device, you should see `Registration status` of `Registered`, and a `Device status` of `Online`.
+It is possible that the `Device status` says `Deployment in progress`.
+If so, give it a couple of minutes.

 ## Deploy off the shelf object detection project